 We celebrated National Lutheran Schools Week Feb.
 28 through March 4.
 Our theme was In All Things from Colossians 1:15-20.
-In all things Christ is with us in our community, church, creation, children, and in the center of our school!
+In all things Christ is with us in our community, church,

 Preschool through kindergarten celebrated National Lutheran Schools Week with songs and words of love!